Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/feature_collections/GribFeatureCollections.md

 localhost:8080/thredds/catalog/gribfc/LocalFNLCollection/LOCAL_FNL-2010-01/catalog.xml
 ~~~

-and this is the result:
+And, this is the result:

 ~~~xml
 <?xml version="1.0" encoding="ISO-8859-1"?>